 Finger-Joint: A series of fingers machined into the ends of two pieces of lumber to be joined together.
 They are then held firmly in position by adhesive.
 Finger jointed wood is very strong and has a less of a chance of warping than does a clear piece of wood the same length.

 Flanker: A former term used to describe a side or lateral part.
 Also previously used to describe a 3-wide picture unit or bay.
 See two-wide entry.

 Flat Casing: Flat, surfaced on four sides, pieces of pine of various widths and thicknesses for trimming door and window openings.
 The casing serves as the boundary moulding for siding material and also helps to form a rabbet for screens and/or storm sash or combination doors.

-French Casemaster: A Casemaster styled unit with two sash in one frame providing a sense of openness unrestricted by a vertical mullion or stiles when both sash are open.
+French Casemaster: A Casemaster styled unit with two sashes in one frame providing a sense of openness unrestricted by a vertical mullion or stiles when both sashes are open.

 Glass Size (GS): The measurement of the actual glass, not the visible glass.

 Glazing: Installing glass into windows and doors.

 Glazing Bead: Strips of profiled wood or vinyl used to hold the glass in position in the sash.
 Wood glazing bead is attached to the rails and stiles of the sash using staples, small nails or vinyl barbs.
 A vinyl bead is held in place by extruded barbs positioned in the kerf.
 Aluminum caps may be used over the vinyl bead in some cases.

 Glazing Tape: A two sided adhesive tape placed between the glass rabbet and the glass, and/or the glazing bead, and glass of some unit types.